 When stress reaches this negative point, things start to go downhill.
 According to a study by the University of Hamburg, Hamburg, Germany, stress has the power to significantly affect learning ability.
 Researchers found that stress has an effect on the memory that makes it difficult for students to recall or absorb new information.

 With the amount of stress students face in daily life nowadays, that should be a bit troubling.
 A lot of responsibility is placed on their shoulders, but little is taught in the area of how to manage it all in healthy ways.
 And that’s just the regular stress of a student in modern day America.

 For students who have experienced a traumatic event, learning can be even more difficult.
 Without the proper coping methods, academic performance can plummet along with social, emotional, and physical wellness.

 In some studies, it’s been found that chronic stress actually changes the brain in students.
 The pre-frontal cortex can be affected–which is an essential area that deals with learning.
 This can cause issues with concentration, creativity, memory, and attention, which are all critical parts of academic performance.

 Solstice East is one of the leading teen trauma treatment centers

-Solstice East is a trauma treatment center for teens–specifically for girls, ages 14 to 18.
-Our girls are often grappling with depression, anxiety, trauma, grief, ADHD, and other emotional or behavioral problems when they come to us.
-In our trauma treatment center for teens, we strive to help students develop healthy habits and lead themselves back onto a path of success and happiness through meaningful therapy and a nurturing environment.
+Solstice East is one of the best residential trauma treatment centers for girls, ages 14 to 18.
+Our girls often grapple with depression, low self-esteem, anxiety, trauma, ADHD, bullying, and other emotional or behavioral problems when they come to us.
+As one of the leading trauma treatment centers, we strive to help students develop healthy habits and lead themselves back onto a path of success and happiness through meaningful therapy and a nurturing environment.

-For more information about how our trauma treatment center for teens at Solstice East can help your daughter, please contact us at 828-484-9946.
+For more information about Solstice East, one of the leading trauma treatment centers, please contact us at 828-484-9946.